EtienneHenn/Autum-Leaf-Assesment/README.md

         time_lapse += web_object.elapsed.total_seconds()

-     h ) Added a print function that prints the websites response time
+     h ) Added a print function that prints the websites response time and formated it only display to the 6th

         print("Website response time: " + str(time_lapse) + " seconds")

-     i ) Added a print function that prints the functions response time
+     i ) Added a print function that prints the functions response time and formated it only display to the 6th

         print(f"Function response time: {end - start:0.6f} seconds")

-     j ) Call tthe funtion with environment variables from the os library
+     j ) Call the funtion with environment variables from the os library

+        response_time(os.environ['NUM'], os.environ['url'])

 4)  **Question 4**